 Extended car warranties (technically "service contracts") are one of the highest-margin products dealerships sell.
-The dealer markup on a $3,000 warranty can be $1,500 or more — which is why they push them so aggressively in the finance office.
+The dealer markup on a $3,000 warranty can be $1,500 or more, which is why the finance office pushes them aggressively.
 The actual cost of the coverage from the warranty provider is often half what the dealer charges.

 Most modern cars are remarkably reliable for the first five to seven years.
-The manufacturer's factory warranty already covers three to five years depending on the brand.
-By the time the extended warranty would kick in, the most expensive components (engine, transmission) rarely fail on well-maintained vehicles.
-You are essentially betting that something expensive will break during a narrow window.
+The manufacturer’s factory warranty already covers three to five years depending on the brand (Hyundai and Kia offer 5 years/100,000 km).
+By the time the extended warranty kicks in, the most expensive components — engine and transmission — rarely fail on well-maintained vehicles.
+You’re betting that something expensive will break during a narrow window, and statistically, most people lose that bet.

-If you do decide an extended warranty makes sense for your situation — perhaps you are buying a European luxury brand known for expensive repairs — never buy it from the selling dealer without shopping around first.
+If you do decide an extended warranty makes sense for your situation, never buy it from the selling dealer without shopping around first.
 Call five to ten other dealerships of the same brand across Canada.
-The coverage is identical regardless of where you purchase it, and dealers in competitive markets often sell warranties at or near cost to win your business.
-Your local dealer will frequently match the lowest price you find.
+The coverage is identical regardless of where you purchase it, and dealers in competitive markets often sell warranties at or near cost to earn your business.
+Your local dealer will frequently match the lowest price you find — but only if you bring them a competing number.

-A smarter alternative for most people: take the $2,000 to $5,000 you would have spent on the warranty and put it in a high-interest savings account (HISA).
+A smarter alternative for most people: take the $2,000 to $5,000 you would have spent and put it in a high-interest savings account.
 If nothing major breaks, you keep the money plus interest.
-If something does break, you have a repair fund ready.
-Statistically, you will come out ahead with this approach.
+If something does break, you have a dedicated repair fund ready to go.
+Statistically, self-insuring this way comes out ahead for the majority of car owners.

 Pros

-- +Peace of mind if you worry about unexpected repair bills
+- +Peace of mind against unexpected repair bills

 - +Can be transferred to increase resale value